khensolomon/lethil/docs/Readme.md

 ## Directories

-- Make the rood directory, skip if Nginx already installed.
-Probably the [Task][Task].
+- Make the root directory, skip if Nginx already installed.

 ```sh
 # start with